tomaszkiewicz/obsidian-database-plugin/README.md

 ```
 (replace final line with triple ` )

-3. now, create some files inside directory `motorcycles`, they can be blank or you can put some sample frontmatter matching `name` in the list above
+3. now, create some files inside directory `motorcycles` (and if you want autosuggest for `Brand` field then create some files in `brands` folder), they can be blank or you can put some sample frontmatter matching `name` in the list above
 4. after you go back to a file with a table, you should see entries for newly created files
 5. you can put data in the table now and they will be filled inside the files!